FIRST-Tech-Challenge/fmltc/doc/design.md

 </details>

-If the selected videos can be deleted, a confirmation dialog will be presented:
+If the selected videos can be deleted, a confirmation dialog is shown:

 <img src="images/delete_videos_are_you_sure.png" width="542">